btcpayserver/btcpayserver-doc/docs/Refund.md

 ![BTCPay Server refund feature](./img/refunds/claimingside.jpg "BTCPay Server refund feature")

 ## Processing refund

-In the next few steps, you follow along on processing a refund.
-Costumer has claimed the refund, and this is how to process it.
+Once a customer clicks on the link you've provided adds their refund bitcoin address and claims the invoice, the next step is to process a refund.

 1. Goto the Payouts tab in your menu.